This post may include affiliate links. Thank you for your support.

 Feel free to mix and match to create your own unique quick onion pickles!

-Do I have to refrigerate these onions?
+Do I have to refrigerate marinated onions?

 Mmm-hmmm.
 You’ll wanna store the pickled onions in an airtight container in the refrigerator where they will technically last for up to two weeks (but I’d be downright shocked if you still had some by then).

-Can I reuse the pickling liquid?
+Can I reuse the cider vinegar pickling liquid?

 Heck yes!
 One of the best things about these pickled red onions with apple cider vinegar is the resulting onion vinegar.
 Use it up to one more time for pickling another round of vegetables (topping off the batch with added vinegar as needed), or use it to add some serious sophistication to a simple vinegar and oil salad dressing.
 Just make sure to store it in the refrigerator and use it within a month.

-Serving quick onion pickle
+Serving quick pickled Onions

 These apple cider vinegar pickled onions are perfect for those moments when you need to add a sprinkle of magic to your culinary creations.
 The vibrant pink hue, achieved by pickling onions in vinegar, adds a touch of fantasy to your plate, making every meal a memorable experience.

-Store your pickled onions with apple cider vinegar in an airtight container in the fridge for up to two weeks.
-The flavor will continue to develop over time, so your vinegary, oniony yumminess will only get better!
+• Storage note: The flavor will continue to develop over time, so your vinegary, oniony yumminess will only get better during storage!

 Cheyanne